Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: METHODS

 Let $T_1$ be the age of CUD onset and $T_2$ be the age of death from causes other than CUD.
-While there is no assumption of independence between $T_1$ and $T_2$, it is assumed that only one event can occur at a given time \citep{Pfeiffer2017}.
+While there is no assumption of independence between $T_1$ and $T_2$, it is assumed that only one event can occur at a given time \cite{Pfeiffer2017}.
 Let $\delta(t)$ be a state process taking values in $\{0,1,2\}$ that describes the state of a person at time $t$.
-In particular, a CUD-free cannabis user is at state $0$ until one of the two events occurs.
+In particular, an individual who uses cannabis and is free of CUD is in state $0$ until one of the two events occurs.
 Thus, the observed time $T=\min\{t>0, \delta(t)\neq0\}$ is the first time an individual is not at the initial state and $\delta(t)$ indicates the type of the event that occurred at time $T$.
 We denote the cause-specific hazard function as $\lambda_m(t)=\lim_{\epsilon\to0^+}\frac{P(t\leq T<t+\epsilon, \;\delta(T)=m|T\geq t)}{\epsilon}$, $m = 1,\;2$.
 Under the assumption that only one event can occur at a given time, the overall hazard function of $T$ is $\lambda(t)=\lambda_1(t)+\lambda_2(t)$.
-For a cannabis user who is CUD-free at age $a$, the absolute risk of getting CUD by age $b$ ($b>a$) is given by \citep{Pfeiffer2017}:
+For an individual who uses cannabis and is free of CUD at age $a$, the absolute risk of getting CUD by age $b$ ($b>a$) is given by \cite{Pfeiffer2017}:

+We note that the competing risk of death due to non-CUD causes is small in our specific target population, but we incorporated it for methodological completeness and generalizability to other domains.

-\subsection{Modeling Framework}
+\subsection{Modeling framework}